Bravothe/web-sdk/sdk-doc.md

 }
 ```

-> When you wire in your real cookie logic:
-> **Don’t change the function name or return shape**—just populate the same fields from your data source.
+> When you wire in your real cookie logic later: **keep the same function name and return shape**—just populate fields from your data source.

 ---

-### 2) Make lookup use the cookie resolver (already supported by the SDK)
+## 2) Account lookup uses your cookie resolver (`src/sdk/paykitClient.js`)

-In `src/sdk/paykitClient.js`, the SDK calls `lookupUsersByNo(userNos)` to get profiles for the Account Picker.
-Ensure it **delegates to the resolver** you just implemented:
+The SDK calls `lookupUsersByNo(userNos)` to populate the Account Picker.
+Make it delegate to the resolver above (no external calls).

 ```js
 // src/sdk/paykitClient.js